Psharma1602/CodeLegacy/README.md

 10. Tenth log:- 17th May at 10:15pm (IST) The other three quizes has been released.(Palak)
 11. Eleventh log:- 18th May at 5:20pm (IST) The four other quizzes have been released.(Lakshita)
 12. Twelfth log:- 18th May at 9:18pm (IST) The quizzes have been linked to the home page.(Lakshita)
+13. Thirteenth log:- 18th May at 10:08pm (IST) The login page and registration page has been pushed.(Palak Sharma)